mgeeky/Stracciatella/README.md

 * Before launching any command, it makes sure to disable Script Block logging using two approaches
 * This program does not patch any system library, system native code (think amsi.dll)
 * Efforts were made to not store decoded script/commands excessively long, in order to protect itself from memory-dumping techniques governed by EDRs and AVs
-* The resulting binary may be considered bit too large, that's because `Costura.Fody` NuGet package is used which bundles `System.Management.Automation.dll` within resulting assembly

 ## Usage